jeffkaufman/icdiff/README.md

   --output-encoding=OUTPUT_ENCODING
-                        specify the output encoding; defaults to utf8 -r, --recursive       recursively compare subdirectories --show-all-spaces     color all non-matching whitespace including that which is not needed for drawing the eye to changes.
+                        specify the output encoding; defaults to utf8 -r, --recursive       recursively compare subdirectories -s, --report-identical-files
+                        report when two files are the same --show-all-spaces     color all non-matching whitespace including that which is not needed for drawing the eye to changes.
 Slow, ugly, displays all changes